 Full calibration is designed to ignore water current effects.
-The procedure requires the vessel to sail a fixed length track, at a constant speed.
-To remove the current and wind effects, the same track should then be sailed in the opposite direction.
+The procedure requires the vessel to sail a fixed length track at a constant speed.
+To remove the current and wind effects, the same track should then be sailed in the opposite direction at the same speed.
 The average of these tracks will be used to calculate the speed difference between the real speed (measured using the actual distance and the time it took), and the measured speed (using distance from the sensor and the time it took).
-This procedure must be performed at least once, and then other speeds checked with the GPS.
+This procedure must be performed at least once and then other speeds checked with the GPS.

 If necessary, the procedure should be repeated at different speeds.
 SKIPPER recommend that calibration is performed at a low speed and a high speed.
 If the user is not able to turn the vessel and is sure there is no current, the calibration procedure can be stopped after the first leg and saved as a calibration point.
 This will give values that are correct for that particular condition.
-(If current is present, the speed through water will contain an error).
+(If current is